 Welcome to NeuroExplorer the NeuroExploring Travel Tips and Blog!

-If you’ve ever felt like the world moves too fast, expects too much, or wasn’t built with you in mind — or if you’ve found yourself Googling “how to survive travel without a meltdown” at 2AM — you’re in good company.
+If you’ve ever felt like the world moves too fast, expects too much, or wasn’t built with you in mind, or if you’ve found yourself Googling “how to survive travel without a meltdown” at 2AM.
+You’re in good company.
 That was me at 2AM… and somewhere between panic-searching, overthinking, and hundreds of open tabs, this blog was born.

 My name is Christine.
 I’m autistic, ADHD and have PTSD, and I’ve spent a lifetime learning how to navigate a world that often feels overwhelming.
-I’ve learned how to carve out spaces where I can breathe, grow, and thrive— and I’m still figuring it out as I explore, get lost, overthink, overpack, and somehow end up having a blast anyway.
+I’ve learned how to carve out spaces where I can breathe, grow, and thrive.
+I’m still figuring it out as I explore, get lost, overthink, overpack, and somehow end up having a blast anyway.

-NeuroExploring is for autistic, ADHD, sensory-sensitive, and otherwise brilliantly wired brains who love the idea of adventure — just not the chaos that usually comes with it.
+NeuroExploring is for autistic, ADHD, sensory-sensitive, and otherwise brilliantly wired brains who love the idea of adventure, just not the chaos that usually comes with it.
 I’m here sharing what’s actually helped me: real-life tips, stories, and favorite finds for traveling, exploring, and living life in a way that works for our brains, not against them.
 Whether you’re neurodivergent yourself, a parent, a teacher, or just curious to learn, I hope you’ll find something here that feels like a breath of fresh air.

 Because let’s be real: